ebuchman/blog/content/posts/mmt.md

 MMT is probably dangerous and incomplete.
 But even if somewhat misguided, MMT seems to be trying to refocus economics on an important set of ideas.

-MMT was first brought seriously to my attention by George Selgin on Bob Murphy's podcast.
-I've been mostly fascinated by Selgin's work on Free Banking (which inspired my talk on the role of cryptocurrency in the history of central banking, Free as in Banking), and the podcast episode included a debate between Selgin and Murphy on if/how free banking (which includes fractional reserves) fits in an Austrian economic context.
+MMT was first brought seriously to my attention by [George Selgin on Bob Murphy's podcast][podcast].
+I've been mostly fascinated by Selgin's work on Free Banking (which inspired my talk on the role of cryptocurrency in the history of central banking, [Free as in Banking]), and the podcast episode included a debate between Selgin and Murphy on if/how free banking (which includes fractional reserves) fits in an Austrian economic context.
 But the episode also included a discussion critiqing MMT, which Selgin